WildMeOrg/old_wildme-docs/docs/researchers/researcher_overview.md

 ## Wildbook Terminology

 In its simplest usage, Wildbook receives a wildlife picture and its related metadata (e.g. where the photo was taken and when), which gets uploaded by a researcher.
-From here Wildbook uses certain terminology to assist users in curating their wildlife data.
-To facilitate a better understanding of these terms, we will work through the process the Wildbook system and users take to upload and manage their wildlife data.
-Let’s use this picture as an example.
+The following terminology is used by Wildbook programs as users curate their wildlife data.
+To facilitate a better understanding of these terms, we will work through the process Wildbook and users take to upload and manage their wildlife data.
+Let’s use the picture below as an example:

 ![two wild dogs](../../static/img/field_guide_1.png)